asyncapi/website/pages/blog/event-driven-api-documentation-made-simple-clientside-rendering.md

 The given instructions are for Vue 2.x.

-1️⃣ The React AsyncAPI component is also required here, so you need to run the command
+1️⃣ The React AsyncAPI component is also required here, so you need to run the command:
 ```bash
 npm install --save @asyncapi/react-component@next
 ```